-- Ceramic cookware has an attractive appearance and comes in a wide range of beautiful colors and different shapes and sizes.
+- Ceramic cookware has an attractive appearance and comes in different shapes and sizes and in a wide range of beautiful colors.

 Make sure to use only wooden, bamboo, or silicone utensils as metal utensils can leave scratches and damage the ceramic coating.

-Popular Brands include GreenLife, Calphalon, Bialetti, Xtrema (pure ceramic), and Ozeri.
+Popular Brands include GreenPan, Calphalon, Bialetti, Xtrema (pure ceramic), and Ozeri.

 Titanium is an extremely strong, scratch-proof, non-porous, and non-reactive material.
 The cookware with a titanium-reinforced interior surface is safe for cooking all kinds of food.
 The non-stick surface is great for people who are counting calories.
 You can actually cook without using any oil.
 Another nice feature of titanium nonstick pans is that you can just wipe them off with a towel after use.

-Pure titanium cookware is convenient for people with arthritis and ideal for campers because of its lightweight.
+Pure titanium cookware is convenient for people with arthritis and ideal for campers because it is lightweight.
 However, the price of titanium pans is not accessible to everyone.

 Popular Brands include T-fal, Anolon, Woll USA, EVERNEW, and Scanpan.

-The enamel-coated cookware is not fully non-stick, but enamel coating has some advantages that feature non-stick cookware.
-It is very easy to maintain and you don’t have to deal with the constant seasoning process.
+The enamel-coated cookware is not fully non-stick but enamel coating is very easy to maintain and you don’t have to deal with the constant seasoning process.

 The base can be made of cast iron, steel, or aluminum.
 Enamel-coated pans are very versatile.
 They can go from the stove to the dining table.
-These pans are available in many different colors and look elegant and aesthetically pleasing.
+These pans are available in many different colors and look elegant and eye-pleasing.

-Enameled pans need special care to ensure that they do not get damaged.
-If you drop an enamel-coated pan accidentally, there is a risk of damage.
-These pans cannot take very high temperatures (over 500 degrees) like traditional cast iron pans.
-You shouldn’t use metal utensils on an enamel-coated pan, or otherwise, you’ll end up with a scratched cooking surface.
-High-quality enamel-coated cast iron pans are more expensive than ordinary frying pans, and with a good reason.
+Enameled pans need special care to avoid damage.
+If you drop an enamel-coated pan accidentally the enamel may chip.
+In addition, these pans can’t take very high temperatures (over 500 degrees) like traditional cast iron pans.
+Also, you shouldn’t use metal utensils on an enamel-coated pan, or otherwise, you’ll end up with a scratched cooking surface.
+Finally, high-quality enamel-coated cast iron pans are more expensive than ordinary frying pans.